Manishearth/gstreamer-presentation/talk.md

 Webaudio typically is supposed to render realtime audio at 44,100Hz.
 It's possible to render audio "offline" to a buffer at different sample rates.
 Audio is processed in blocks of 128 sample-frames (a sample frame is effectively one thirty two bit floating point value, nominally between -1 and 1, per channel).
 The latency here needs to be very low -- JavaScript should be able to manipulate the audio state without there being much of a delay in seeing the effects.
 This is especially important for e.g. 3D panning audio.

-It should also render continuously (when not rendering "offline"); there shouldn't be gaps between each block being rendered.
+It should also render continuously, when not rendering "offline"; there shouldn't be gaps between each block being rendered.

-⏰=3m (6m total)
+⏰=6m

 §